gmc-code/PC-microbit-micropython/docs/images/moving_images.rst

     #.
 Use a **for-loop** with the range function to do the same shifts to shift the dice image up from off screen on the bottom to off screen on the top in 9 steps.
     #.
 Use a **for-loop** with the list: [-4, -2, 0, 2, 4] to shift the dice image to the bottom from off screen on the top to off screen on the bottom in 5 steps.
     #.
 Use a **for-loop** with the range function to do the same shifts to shift the dice image to the bottom from off screen on the top to off screen on the bottom in 5 steps.
     #.
+Use a **for-loop** with the list: [0, 1, 2, 3, 4, -4, -3, -2, -1, 0] to shift the dice image up from a central position and back from off screen on the bottom in 10 steps.
     #.
-Use a **for-loop** with the list: [0, 1, 2, 3, 4, -4, -3, -2, -1, 0] to shift the dice image to the right from a central position and back from off screen on the left in 10 steps.
-    #.
-Use a **for-loop** with the list: [0, 2, 4, -4, -2, 0] shift the dice image to the left from a central position and back from off screen on the right in 6 steps.
+Use a **for-loop** with the list: [0, 2, 4, -4, -2, 0] shift the dice image to the bottom from a central position and back from off screen on the top in 6 steps.

     .. dropdown::
             :icon: codescan